 - Challenge Exams cost $30 per unit (101-202 classes are 4 units so $120 for each Exam / 300 level and above are usually 3 units so they would run $90 for each Exam).

-- You must review the Credit by Exam Policies before taking an exam.
+- You must review the Credit by Exam Policies before paying for or taking an exam.

 - French 303W and 304W (Professor Erika Hess / 523-6676)